 South Pointe Park, 1 Washington Ave, Miami Beach, FL 33139

 There's so much to write about our weekend visit to Miami Beach we couldn't fit it all in one blog post!
-South Beach worth visiting?
-Yes.
+Sizzling South Beach is worth visiting.
 South Pointe Park is so spectacular it deserves its own space.

 South Beach is a whirlwind of activity.
 It was difficult to fit everything we wanted to do into one day, but we managed the beach, the pier, and dinner.
 After taking the free Collins Express trolley down from our hotel located mid-beach, we explored the beachfront, the South Pointe Pier and the restaurant scene.
 It's hard to ignore the spectacular hotels and condos that dominate the skyline in South Beach.
 It's part of the vibe: there is plenty of wealth here.
 However, Miami Beach is more than an upscale beach destination, it offers a variety of amenities for down to earth fun.
 You can read more about our two night stay here.

 South Beach has thick, sugar sand that is soft and beautiful like the mid-beach area.
 It does get hot on the feet though, unlike Siesta Key beach sand.
 There is a lot of beach to relax on but there has been some erosion.
 Miami Beach brings in sand to help with the eroded shoreline.
 We saw sand piled up in several locations, including near our hotel the Holiday Inn Miami Beach Oceanside.
 Beach replenishment programs go on at almost every Florida beach, including Destin.
 It helps protect the wildlife and build up the coast to withstand storm surges.